maxime-tournier/maxime-tournier.github.com/notes/quaternion.md

-So the Lie algebra metric, extended to the whole manifold by left or right translation, is a *Riemannian metric* (the one induced by the ambient space).
+So the Lie algebra metric, extended to the whole manifold by left or right translation, is a *Riemannian metric* (the one induced by the ambient space), called a bi-invariant metric.
 An interesting consequence is that the Lie group exponential can be used to compute geodesics for this metric.

+More generally, compact Lie groups (such as $$S^3$$) always have a bi-invariant metric.

 ### Geodesics